-You must bear in mind that, both in the United States and in Canada, bears that get used to human interaction or food are put down since it will be back continuously to urban and camping areas representing a danger to society.
+You should bear in mind that, in both the United States and Canada, bears that get used to human interaction or food are put down, since they return continuously to urban and camping areas, representing a danger to society.

-If you do not want this to happen, it is as simple as putting all the necessary measures so that no bear can access human food.
+If you do not want this to happen, it is as simple as using all the necessary measures so that no bear can access human food.

 KEEP THE WILDLIFE WILD!

-If you want to know where to see bears and other animals in the Canadian Rockies, do not miss this article.
+If you want to know where to see bears and other animals in the Canadian Rockies, don’t miss this article.